FREQUENTLY ASKED QUESTIONS

 Please know that I do not consider myself an expert; I am still learning so much about food photography and styling and the learning process for me is never ending.
 However I will try and share what I DO know as I get asked so often, I truly hope it's helpful :).

-- Regularly pick up your camera, preferably daily!
+Regularly pick up your camera, preferably daily!
 It is and always will be the best way to improve your photography and find your style.
 Practice does make perfect so please keep working hard, you WILL get better.
+On that note and if you like, you can join one of my FREE instagram photography challenges.
+Just sayin'.

-- Invest in your learning!
+Invest in your learning!
 I invested in my learning and attended a group class and then subsequently a 1-2-1 class, both were immensely helpful and allowed me to take my skills to the next level.
-Consequently, I currently teach both 1-2-1 and group classes to help those interested in improving their skills do just that. if you feel you have reached a plateau in your photography and styling, please do get in touch or check out my food photography workshops page for more details.
+Consequently, I currently teach 1-2-1 and group classes as well as an online food photography course to help those interested in improving their skills do just that.
+If you feel you have reached a plateau in your photography and styling, please do get in touch or check out my food photography workshops page for more details.
+You can also check my testimonial page to get a sense of what previous attendees made of my workshops.

-- Create stunning and interesting backdrops.
+Create stunning and interesting backdrops.
 It helps so, so much.
-I posted a blog post here and another one here on what to look for when it comes to backdrops.
+I posted a blog post here and another one here and yet another one here on what to look for when it comes to backdrops.
 I hope you find these tips helpful.

 4. How do you make a living as a food blogger?

 I wrote a blog post with some basic ideas here.
 It is worth a quick read ,).
 But in summary it's important not to put your eggs in one basket and make sure that you have a number of different income sources.
-For me this consists of sponsored blog posts, sponsored social media posts, prop styling and food photography assignments, recipe development work and hosting supperclubs.
-I also teach food photography.
+Personally, I make a living by teaching food photography and food styling workshops, photographing and styling work for clients, sponsored posts, selling ebooks and coaching fellow foodbloggers on their instagram strategy.
 It is a lot to keep on top of, but I love it all!

 5. How do you find clients, set your price and work with brands?